a-ddollar-cs/Portfolio/README.md

 Additional projects include projects with security using NetCat, Ghidra, Zenmap, etc, as well as a Mobile Application done in Flutter, with the repo available upon request.

-Currently working on predictive data modeling projects in R, as well as Parallel/HPC computing projects.
-They will be added to the portfolio upon completion, in progress code can be sent upon request as well.